OpenHumans/ohjh-example-notebooks/README.md

 The [`exploring_notebooks_fitbit.ipynb` notebook](https://github.com/OpenHumans/ohjh-example-notebooks/blob/master/exploring_notebooks_fitbit.ipynb) gives you a very simple idea of what the Notebooks can do.
 It uses basic Python commands to analyze and plot step and heart rate data from Fitbit.
 As such you only need to have your Fitbit account connected to your *Open Humans* account in oder to use it.

 It also gives a basic idea of how to see whether Fitbit's gamification actually works and how to spot it in the data.
 Does gamification work for you too?

+#### `fitbit-load-in-R.ipynb`
+With [`fitbit-load-in-R.ipynb`](https://github.com/OpenHumans/ohjh-example-notebooks/blob/master/fitbit-load-in-R.ipynb) we also offer a simple notebook that shows you how to load your `Fitbit` data into `R` and how subsequently analyze it.

 #### `compare_fitbit_healthkit.ipynb`
 [`compare_fitbit_healthkit.ipynb`](https://github.com/OpenHumans/ohjh-example-notebooks/blob/master/compare_fitbit_healthkit.ipynb) is for those dedicated to do Quantified Self with both Fitbit and an Apple Watch/iPhone.
 It takes data out of both your *HealthKit* import and your *Fitbit* to see how well the steps counted by both methods align.
 Along the description of the notebook you will find all the Python code you'll need to get started.